vmonfred0/I_like_trains/README.md

 The server files are included here so you can have a better understanding of how the management of the game works.

 - `server.py` : Manages client connections and game synchronization.
 - `game.py` : Contains the main game logic.
+Each train moves by self.cell_size each time the get_move() method is called.
 - `train.py` : Defines the Train class and its behaviors.
 - `passenger.py` : Manages passenger logic.
 - `ai_client.py` : Manages AI clients (when a player disconnects).
 - `delivery_zone.py` : Manages delivery zones.